AdonousTech/alexa-skills-starter-template/README.md

 ```
 Check the progress of the stack update in your AWS account.
 If the update was successful, move to the next step .

+### Install Dependencies Locally
+While you are still in the root of the /lambda/custom directory.
+Install the necessary dependencies before building.
+Run:

+```
+npm install
+```

 ### Compile the Typescript and Deploy the Skill
 At this point, the skill is ready to deploy.
 When you first created the lambda function, it was created with boilerplate code that simply logs a message to the console.
 Next, we will use a custom command to deploy our entire skill.
 This will 1) deploy the interaction model to the ASK developer account; 2) deploy the skill manifest to the ASK developer account; 3) deploy any in-skill products to the ASK developer account; 4) Compile the typescript to JS for the lambda function; 5) create a packaged lambda function that will be accepted by the AWS Lambda service; and 6) deploy the function to AWS. **Make sure you are in the root of the project and run:**

-```
-npm install
-```

 ```
 npm run deploy-skill